Rohit-554/tktbooking/README.md

-# tktbooking use this in your school project bus yes 1st understand how this program works a very simple program
+# tktbooking use this in your school project but yes 1st understand how this program works a very simple program